 My January Book Review is here!
 I’ve decided to start doing book reviews monthly and I’m very happy with this decision!
 Fret not, not every month will be two science fiction books, nor will every month feature two fiction books!
 These book reviews will be a mix of everything I read, but always my favourite from what I read that month, as I don’t care much to do negative reviews.
-If you want to check out December’s book review you can find it here!
+If you want to check out the rest of my book reviews you can check them out here!

 Red Rising // Pierce Brown

 My intention in January was to spend as little money as possible, and as books seem to be what I spend most of my money on I decided to re-read some of the books I already owned.
 Red Rising happened to be the book I chose to re-read.
 I have no idea what I was thinking the first time I read this book but I loved it the second time through.
 As a long time lover of any science fiction book held in space, this book hit all the checks for me.

 This is a fascinating story about a dystopian world where humans are sorted into colours that distinguish their role in society.
 Featuring class struggles, underground rebel groups, and a war game played by children, this book is not for the faint of heart.
 I couldn’t put this book down and when I finished it I quickly broke my no spend rule and purchased the second book in the series.

 Also, a little side note: if you, like me, are impatient with waiting for the next books to come out then you are in luck, the fourth book (of six) in this series just came out!

 You might have already heard about this book, as the book itself is far older than I am and a couple years ago it was made into a big movie.
 Whether you saw the movie or not I urge you to read this book.